With summer just around the corner, now is the perfect time to get everything ready outside for our outdoor cooking station and entertaining.

 You may recognize the clay pots that I “aged”.
 You can find them at How to Make Vintage Garden Pots.

 If I can set a table anywhere, you know I will!
 I created a small dinner setting on the backside of the island.
-I love putting the water in bottles, just in case there are any flying insects!
-All of the links are listed below for the rattan placemats, the galvanized chargers, water bottles, mason jar glasses, plates, and napkins.
+All of the links are listed below for the rattan placemats, cream wood chargers, green wine glasses, clear water glasses, black and white plates, and napkins.

 If you are thinking about putting in an outdoor kitchen, a prep sink is a must.
 It’s small but works perfectly.
 Our island is 9′ long and the back barbecue island is 8′ long.
 The eating counter is 20″ wide and the prep counter is 24″ wide.